Privacy Notice: Your information, your rights

 This information is known as your “Health Record” and is stored securely by the Trust in both paper and electronic forms.
 This information provides NHS staff with the information they need in order to ensure that the delivery of your care continues to be of the highest standard.
 It includes:

-We collect your name, address and date of birth which enables us to send you letters about your care e.g. appointment letters.
+We collect this information to enable us to send you letters about your care e.g. appointment letters.
 This information is also used to identify you and distinguish you from other patients.

 We collect telephone numbers for you which will be used to contact you about your care.